 Regarding Katherine Russem (d.
 2009), Vice Principal

 Having grown up in Syracuse, Katherine was anxious to move away to Florence and Cambridge.
 She didn’t go to fancy schools.
 Her senses of design and what’s right and wrong were more innate.
 She was a doer, not a thinker.
-Attentive and caring, she was the one who would turn into the “attack dog” of the Office if you crossed us.
+Attentive and caring, she was the one who would turn into the “attack dog” of the office if you crossed us.
 She enjoyed eating bread, walking, resting, and sitting for portraits.
+She was the best.

 A Short Note on the Staff of Kat Ran Press